fertapric/async_with/README.md

 1. calls that have do/end blocks
 2. local calls without parens where the name and arity of the local call is also listed under `:locals_without_parens`

-`async with` expressions should fall under the first category, because they are similar to `with/1` calls.
-This means that `async/2` calls should be kept without parens.
+`async with` expressions should fall under the first category and be kept without parens, because they are similar to `with/1` calls.

 This is then the recommended `.formatter.exs` configuration: